g1zm02k/AHK/README.md

 GTAV.ahk - Made this to simplify swapping in/out SP Modding tools on the fly.
 Also utilised passed arguments.

 Keyfile.ahk - Imported special keybinds depending on what app/game is running - current use version.
-Keyfile All.ahk - Complete set of all used keybinds of the above.
+Keyfile All.ahk - Complete set of all previous/current keybinds from the above.

 ProFontWindows.ttf - Monospaced font used in some of my code.
 About ProFont Distribution 2.2.txt

-nircmd.exe - Handy set of useful cammands I sometimes use in my scripts.
+nircmd.exe - Handy set of useful commands I sometimes use in my scripts.
 Credit to NirSoft (http://www.nirsoft.net/utils/nircmd.html)